oam-dev/spec/governance.md

 - Each organization can have multiple members in the steering committee but only **one** vote.
 - If a steering committee member changes company, his/her membership can not carry on and must be replaced by someone else.
 - All steering committee members must meet following requirements.
+- The organization affiliation of each steering committee member will be recored in OWNERS.md

 Requirements: